-In atomic physics, the Bohr model if the atom (also known as the Rutherford-Bohr model) is modern model of the hydrogen atom introduced by Danish physicist Niels Bohr working with Ernest Rutherford at the University of Manchester in 1913.
+In atomic physics, the Bohr model of the atom (also known as the Rutherford-Bohr model) is the modern model of the hydrogen atom introduced by Danish physicist Niels Bohr working with Ernest Rutherford at the University of Manchester in 1913.

 This model provides especially the solution to the problem of the failure of classical physics in the field of atomic physics.
-Classical electromagnetic theory, makes three entirely wrong predictions about atoms:
+The classical electromagnetic theory makes three entirely wrong predictions about atoms:

 - atoms should emit light continuously,